NICHD Research Priorities for Eunice Kennedy Shriver Intellectual and Developmental Disabilities Research Centers (IDDRCs)

 The goals of the NICHD IDDRC program include the promotion of collaborative, multidisciplinary, and interdisciplinary research programs that will not only provide core facilities and support for research in IDD, but also will advance the development of therapeutics and interventions for these conditions.
 Another goal is to attract scientists to IDD research.

-The missions of the IDD Branch at NICHD are broad and include research on the etiology, pathophysiology, epidemiology, diagnosis and evaluation, prevention, and treatment of amelioration of IDD.
-IDDRC research covers a wide spectrum of scientific approaches ranging from laboratory research on fundamental processes of typical and atypical development to clinical, biomedical, behavior, and biobehavioral studies in persons with IDD.
+IDD.
+IDDRC research covers a wide spectrum of scientific approaches ranging from laboratory research on fundamental processes of typical and atypical development to clinical, biomedical, behavioral, and biobehavioral studies in persons with IDD.

-Five focus themes were identified as areas of research need in IDD by leaders in the field at the NICHD-sponsored workshop held April 2012.
+Focus themes have been identified as areas of research need in IDD by leaders in the field at the NICHD.
 They are:

 Comprehensive –omic Approaches

-Comprehensive -omic approaches (e.g., genomic, transcriptomic, epigenomic, metabolomic) that will markedly increase our understanding of IDD conditions with no known etiology or IDD conditions with complex etiologies to improve diagnosis and, potentially, treatment.
+Comprehensive -omics approaches (e.g., genomic, transcriptomic, epigenomic, metabolomic) that will markedly increase our understanding of IDD conditions with no known etiology or IDD conditions with complex etiologies to improve diagnosis and, potentially, treatment.

 Multi-Modal Treatment Approaches